PAIDiPaidThis.com

 Why the price varies so much

 Timing is the main lever.
 A private emergency seen on a weekday afternoon costs less than the same visit late at night or on a Sunday, when out-of-hours rates apply.
-The treatment needed matters too, as a simple painkilling dressing costs less than an extraction on the spot.
-NHS urgent care is a flat £27.90 in England, so if you can get a slot it is almost always the cheapest option.
-Location plays a part, with private emergency fees higher in London and the South East.
+The treatment needed matters too, as a simple painkilling dressing costs less than an extraction on the spot, and the two get billed very differently even though both start as an emergency call.
+NHS urgent care is a flat £27.90 in England, so if you can get a slot it is almost always the cheapest option, regardless of what turns out to be wrong.
+Location plays a part as well, with private emergency fees higher in London and the South East than in cheaper parts of the country.
+Who owns the practice also feeds into this: a corporate chain with standardised out-of-hours pricing will quote differently to an independent practice setting its own emergency rate, and neither is obliged to match NHS charges.
 The real prices below show the private spread.

 How to pay less

-• Ask upfront whether the quote is for the assessment only or includes treatment, so you can compare fairly.
+• Ask upfront whether the quote is for the assessment only or includes treatment, so you can compare fairly rather than being surprised at the till.

-• Deal with pain early rather than waiting for evenings or weekends when rates climb.
+• Deal with pain early rather than waiting for evenings or weekends, when out-of-hours rates apply and your options narrow.

-• If you have a dental plan, check whether it includes emergency cover or a helpline before paying full price.
+• If you have a dental plan, check whether it includes emergency cover or a helpline before paying full price out of pocket.

 Common questions